camconrad/compensator/README.md

 - After the delegate votes, the stake is distributed based on the outcome:
   - Delegators who staked for the winning option pass their stake to the delegate.
   - Delegators who staked for the losing option get their stake back.
+- The system verifies delegate voting through the Compound Governor contract:
+  - Checks if the delegate has voted on the proposal
+  - Verifies the delegate's vote direction
+  - Only distributes winning stakes if delegate voted in the winning direction
+  - Automatically resolves proposals after 30 days if not resolved

 See [Protocol Specs](https://github.com/camconrad/compensator/blob/main/contracts/README.md) for more detail.